 May.
 02, 2020

-Our immune system is working for us non-stop and we don't even realize it.
-At Nomige, we believe that looking after your health should become a daily habit in order to be safe than sorry.
-But what actually is immunity , why is it so important for our health and how can we achieve that?
+Our immune system works non-stop for us and we don’t even realize it.
+At Nomige, we believe that taking care of your health should become a daily habit to be safe than sorry.
+But what exactly is immunity , why is it so important for our health and how can we achieve it?

-Our immune system is the body's natural defense mechanism against pathogens (= anything that can produce a disease).
-It is a complex system that exists out of cells, organs and tissues to protect our body from getting infected.
+Our immune system is the body's natural defense mechanism against pathogens (= anything that can cause disease).
+It is a complex system consisting of cells, organs and tissues to protect our body from infection.

-The most effective way of building up this defensive 'shield' is vaccination .
-It provides resistance to certain infections and strengthens the immune system before coming into contact with specific infectious agents.
+The most effective way to build this defensive 'shield' is vaccination .
+It provides resistance to certain infections and strengthens the immune system before it comes into contact with specific infectious agents.

 In 2019, a study was published to analyze facts and myths that are displayed on the internet.
-It was found, that there is a general misconception about the fact that supplements and foods can 'boost' your immune system .
-In fact, vaccines are the only ones that can actually 'boost' the immune system which means that it can stimulate immunity above the normal level .
+It was found that there is a common misconception that supplements and foods can 'boost' your immune system .
+In fact, vaccines are the only ones that can actually 'boost' the immune system, meaning that it can stimulate immunity above normal levels .

 immune1.jpg

-However, it does not mean that you shouldn't stay on track of your diet.
-According to the World's Health Organization , better nutrition supports a normal functioning immune system.
-A diet that includes vitamins and minerals is therefore crucial to maintain a good state of the immune system and avoid malnutrition caused by a poor diet.
-It is also key to remain realistic that there is not one single product or food to fight all infectious agents.
-Hence, by implementing a combination of good nutrition and lifestyle habits into your daily routine, you can support your natural defense mechanism.
+However, this doesn't mean you shouldn't stay on track with your diet.
+According to the World Health Organization , Better nutrition supports a normal functioning immune system.
+A diet consisting of vitamins and minerals is therefore crucial to maintain a good state of the immune system and avoid malnutrition caused by a poor diet.
+It is also important to remain realistic that no single product or food can combat all infectious agents.
+Therefore, by a combination of good nutrition and lifestyle habits in your daily routine, you can support your natural defense mechanism.

 Nutrition for a healthy lifestyle

-In previous blogs, we've mentioned the benefits of vitamins on the skin , mostly acting as antioxidants to protect from detrimental effects of free radicals that cause fine lines, wrinkles, hyperpigmentation, etc. As you may know, vitamins A, B, C , D and E have numerous benefits for our body as well.
+In previous blogs we have discussed the benefits of vitamins on the skin , mostly as antioxidants to protect against the damaging effects of free radicals that cause fine lines, wrinkles, hyperpigmentation, etc. As you may know, vitamins A , B , C , D and E also have many benefits for our body.

 immune7.jpg

-Vitamin A is known to maintain the protective function of white blood cells and skin .
-It also keeps the integrity of the protective aqueous layers, called mucus, on the eyes, airways, stomach and intestines to protect from infectious agents.
+Vitamin A is known for its protective function of white blood cells and skin.
+It also maintains the integrity of the protective water layers, called mucus, on the eyes, respiratory tract, stomach and intestines to protect against infectious agents.
 Sweet potatoes, carrots and pumpkin are important sources of vitamin A.

 immune3.jpg